Jesse Owens: 1936 Berlin Summer Olympics

 In 2014, Eric Brown, British fighter pilot and test pilot, aged 17 in 1936 and later becoming the Fleet Air Arm's most decorated pilot, stated in a BBC documentary: "I actually witnessed Hitler shaking hands with Jesse Owens and congratulating him on what he had achieved".
 Additionally, an article in The Baltimore Sun in August 1936 reported that Hitler sent Owens a commemorative inscribed cabinet photograph of himself.
 Later, on October 15, 1936, Owens repeated this claim when he addressed an audience of African Americans at a Republican rally in Kansas City, remarking: "Hitler didn't snub me—it was our president who snubbed me.
 The president didn't even send me a telegram."

 Owens's success at the games caused consternation for Hitler, who was using them to show the world a resurgent Nazi Germany.
 He and other government officials had hoped that German athletes would dominate the games.
 Nazi minister Albert Speer wrote that Hitler "was highly annoyed by the series of triumphs by the marvelous colored American runner, Jesse Owens.
 People whose antecedents came from the jungle were primitive, Hitler said with a shrug; their physiques were stronger than those of civilized whites and hence should be excluded from future games."

-In Germany, Owens had been allowed to travel with and stay in the same hotels as whites, at a time when African Americans in many parts of the United States had to stay in segregated hotels that accommodated only blacks.
+In Germany, Owens was allowed to travel with and stay in the same hotels as whites, at a time when African Americans in many parts of the United States had to stay in segregated hotels.
 When Owens returned to the United States, he was greeted in New York City by Mayor Fiorello La Guardia.
-During a Manhattan ticker-tape parade in his honor along Broadway's Canyon of Heroes, someone handed Owens a paper bag.
+During a Manhattan ticker-tape parade in his honor, someone handed Owens a paper bag.
 Owens paid it little mind until the parade concluded.
 When he opened it up, he found that the bag contained $10,000 in cash.
-Owens's wife Ruth later said: "And he [Owens] didn't know who was good enough to do a thing like that.
+Owens's wife, Ruth, later said: "And he [Owens] didn't know who was good enough to do a thing like that.
 And with all the excitement around, he didn't pick it up right away.
 He didn't pick it up until he got ready to get out of the car".

-After the parade, Owens was not permitted to enter through the main doors of the Waldorf Astoria New York and instead forced to travel up to the reception honoring him in a freight elevator.
-President Franklin D. Roosevelt (FDR) never invited Jesse Owens to the White House following his triumphs at the Olympic Games.
-When the Democrats bid for his support, Owens rejected those overtures: as a staunch Republican, he endorsed Alf Landon, Roosevelt's Republican opponent in the 1936 presidential race.
-Owens was employed to do campaign outreach for African American votes for Landon in the 1936 presidential election.
+After the parade, Owens was not permitted to enter through the main doors of the Waldorf Astoria New York and was instead forced to travel to the reception honoring him in a freight elevator.
+President Franklin D. Roosevelt (FDR) never invited Jesse Owens to the White House.
+When the Democrats bid for his support, Owens rejected those overtures: as a staunch Republican, he endorsed Alf Landon, in the 1936 presidential race.
+Owens was employed to do campaign outreach for African American votes for Landon.